MindeKing/TipsModAutoLang/README.md

 force_unset (0,1) Forcibly sets all "var_set" variables to 0 in the ":unset_settings" function.

-new_manual_defaults_set (0,1) Defaults whether a new MD file will be created or not, just to bypass the query.

-new_manual_defaults

 advanced_mode (0,2) Enables setting tips+lang folder names, plus their files' extensions.